 It’s easiest to purchase your tickets online in advance.
 Another option is to purchase a cruise and Taronga Zoo combo ticket, which includes a rocket ferry trip and entrance to the zoo.

-Read our guide to the best zoos in Sydney for a complete list of Sydney zoos and wildlife parks to visit.
+Read our guide on the best zoos in Sydney for a complete list of Sydney zoos and wildlife parks to visit.

 4. Sydney Tower Eye

-If you want to see Sydney, the Harbour, the coastline, and its surrounding suburbs from above, a visit to the Sydney Tower Eye should be on top of your list of favourite attractions.
+If you want to see Sydney, the Harbour, the coastline, and its surrounding suburbs from above, a visit to the Sydney Tower Eye should be at the top of your list of favourite attractions.

-To buy general admission tickets in advance or book one or more of the special experiences, go here.
+To buy general admission tickets in advance or to book one or more of the special experiences, this page has an overview of what’s available.

 5. Sydney Harbour Bridge

-The famous Sydney Harbour Bridge opened in 1932 and is an incredible piece of superb engineering.
-Also known as the Coathanger because of its arch-based design, the 134m high Sydney Harbour Bridge connects the Sydney CBD with the city’s North Shore.
+The famous Sydney Harbour Bridge opened in 1932 and is an incredible piece of engineering.
+Also known as the Coathanger because of its arch-based design, the 134m high Sydney Harbour Bridge connects Sydney’s city with the North Shore.

 One of the most popular free things to do in Sydney is actually walking across the Harbour Bridge.
-The views of the Opera House and Circular Quay from the bridge are wonderful.
+The views of the Opera House and Circular Quay from the bridge are wonderful along the walkway.

 Another option is to visit the Harbour Bridge Pylon Lookout.
-For a small fee, you can head to the top of one of the four pylons, where you can enjoy fantastic views and visit a small museum.
+For a modest entrance fee, you can go to the top of one of the four pylons, where you can enjoy fantastic views and also visit a small museum.

 6. The Rocks